astronomer/astronomer-support-utilities/registry-cleanup/README.md

 ## 01-docker.sh

-Using Docker helps guarantee that the same Python environment gets used every time
+Using Docker helps ensure that the same Python environment gets used every time

 ## 02-dependencies.sh